Snap is similar to other children card games like

 If any players get excited and shout out at the wrong time they must give each player one of the cards from their face down stack.

 In the event that two players call out at the same time both stacks with the matching cards are placed in the middle which is called the Snap Pool.

 Play continues on except now the first player to correctly call out "Snap Pool" wins the piles of the current matching cards plus all the cards from the middle.
 If two players yell out "Snap Pool" at the same time the matching piles are added to the pool and play continues.

 If a player runs out of cards in their face down stack they simply flip over their face up stack and continue.
 Any player that completely runs out of cards is out of the game.

-Winning the Game The player who collects all the cards is the winner.
+The player who collects all the cards is the winner.

 Did you know that the earliest board games discovered are more than 3,500 years old?